Worker Installing Sewage Line Killed After Trench Collapses, Trapping Man in Rising Water

 “(A trench wall) wasn’t in place, so we didn’t have any safety devices on scene,” Smith said.
 “They don’t prevent everything.
 But, they slow down what could be a catastrophe.”

-The death, which happened in the developing Thompson River Ranch neighborhood near Interstate 25 and U.S. 36, marks the second fatal trench collapse in that region of Northern Colorado in the past three years.
-In 2018 two men were killed in the neighboring town of Windsor when a trench collapsed during a housing development project.MORE NEWS: COVID In Denver: School District & Denver Health Host First Of Several Mass Vaccination Events For Students
+The death, which happened in the developing Thompson River Ranch neighborhood near Interstate 25 and U.S. 34, marks the second fatal trench collapse in that region of Northern Colorado in the past three years.
+In 2018 two men were killed in the neighboring town of Windsor when a trench collapsed during a housing development project.MORE NEWS: Palisade Orchard Sets Frost Alarms To Watch Over Peach Crop During Arctic Blast

 Trench walls were not being used in that collapse either.